PimCoumans/DidUpdate/README.md

 let someSubView = SubView(username: $viewModel.username)
 ```

 Changing the username property in `SubView` in this example would automatically update the property in your viewModel.
-Reading the `username` property in `SubView` would give you the actual up-to-date value, even when changed from somewhere else (just like you‘d expect from `@Binding`).
+Reading the `username` property in `SubView` would give you the actual up-to-date value, even when changed from somewhere else (just like you’d expect from `@Binding`).

 ## ❓That's it?
-That‘s about it!
+That’s about it!
 Please [let me know](https://twitter.com/pimcoumans) if you have any questions.